f5businessdevelopment/F5openVino/README.md

 This URL provides both the XML and BIN files for the model.
 -P models/resnet50/1: Option specifying the directory where the downloaded files will be saved.
 Adjust the path as needed.

-You can refer to the documentation here https://docs.openvino.ai/nightly/ovms_docs_deploying_server.html
+You can refer here https://docs.openvino.ai/nightly/ovms_docs_deploying_server.html  for additional documentation if required.

 ### Compose script to deploy model servers
 ```